 This creamy cauliflower soup recipe has 2 easy steps: roast and blend!
 But its simplicity doesn't mean it skimps on flavor - it's rich, nutty & delicious.

 One of the first recipes I made for Love and Lemons inspired this Creamy Cauliflower Soup.
 Waaaay back at the beginning of this blog, I posted this Cauliflower & Leek Soup that is still one of our most popular recipes.
-I used cashews to make it creamy without actual cream, but since then, I’ve realized that blended cauliflower can become creamy and delicious all by itself.
-Sometimes less is more, and I love the rich flavor of this all-vegetable roasted cauliflower soup.
+I used cashews to make it creamy without heavy cream, but since then, I’ve realized that blended cauliflower can become creamy and delicious all by itself.
+Sometimes less is more, and I love the rich flavor of this all-vegetable roasted cauliflower soup recipe.

 How to Make Cauliflower Soup

-I start by roasting a whole head of cauliflower, florets, cores, greens, and all.
+I start by roasting the cauliflower.
+You’ll use a whole head here – florets, cores, greens, and all.
 Waste not, want not!
 For extra flavor, I also roast shallots and garlic.
 When the vegetables are tender, I blend them with a bit of miso, Dijon mustard, lemon juice, and thyme to make this soup bright, tangy, and complex.

 You won’t believe the wonderful creamy texture and robust flavor that come from such a simple recipe.
 A regular in our winter dinner rotation, it’s the perfect partner for a hearty salad, a sandwich, or crusty bread, but it’s also a satisfying meal on its own.